 Larger, yellower and paler than Saturnia pavonia pavonia.

 As per Saturnia pavonia pavonia, but with one major difference; females of Saturnia pavoniella generally pair several times, those of Saturnia pavonia pavonia only call and pair once (Huemer & Nässig, 2003).
+In both species the males are diurnal.

 Late February to June; in northern Greece mainly in May.